sodascience/metasyn/docs/source/cli.rst

 -----------------
 If you have installed the main ``metasyn`` package, the CLI should be available automatically.
 You can find instructions on how to install ``metasyn`` in the :doc:`installation` section of the documentation.

 Alternatively, the CLI can be accessed through a Docker container, allowing you to run ``metasyn`` in an isolated environment without installing the package on your system.
+Additionally, this method allows you to use earlier versions with ease, e.g., to synthesize data from old GMF files.

 Here's how you can use Docker to access Metasyn's CLI:

 1. **Install Docker:** If Docker isn't already set up on your machine, please follow the instructions on `Docker's official website <https://docs.docker.com/get-docker/>`_.

-2. **Pull the ``metasyn`` Docker Image:** After successfully installing Docker, you can download the ``metasyn`` Docker image from Docker Hub using the following command.
+2. **Pull the metasyn Docker Image:** After successfully installing Docker, you can download the ``metasyn`` Docker image from Docker Hub using the following command.

    .. code-block:: console